Lzzy Hale on celebrating the women of heavy music “We defied the social norms of what this genre used to stand for and we’re taking ownership of it”

 Sisters Of Scream

-Over the last decade, the guitar zeitgeist has gradually been captured by women across all styles and genres, making the instrument a more diverse and interesting place as a result.
+Over the last decade, women guitarists have made their voices heard like never before, making the instrument a more diverse and interesting place as a result.
 Heavy music has regrettably somewhat lagged behind in this regard, but in recent years, but there are clear signs that the world is changing – both on the stage and off it – and it’s something a veteran like Hale doesn’t take for granted.

 “It was only a few short years ago that not only was I the only girl on a stage at a festival, but I was the only one backstage as well,” she reflects.
 “It’s wonderful to see this wave happening and not just female musicians: producers, lighting directors, tour managers, stage managers.
 The audience is full of these young, beautiful, vibrant, crazy women who are taking ownership of this genre they love so much.
 Even our foremothers of rock from past generation wouldn’t have believed have happened.”